semanticClimate/ai-automated-literature-review/outline.md

 ## Using collection in your review paper

+Notes:

-Notes: The author needs to use the collection, and information and data about the collection in their literature review paper.
+The author needs to use the collection, and information and data about the collection in their literature review paper.

+Questions:

+What does the collection and the process produce that the author can use in their paper?

+  - A complete Git repository
+  - A replicable and reusable system
+  - A DOI references data and code set on Zenodo or other academic repository as a full GitHub repository using Software Citation
+  - A saved query: https://pygetpapers.readthedocs.io/en/latest/user_documentation.html#example-query Flag --save_query as saved_config.ini
+  - A CProject for the whole query
+  - A CTree per paper
+  - Custom terms and dictionaries
+  - Data analysis results?
+    - Hits
+    - Word frequency
+  - Bibtex output and import with content an/or contnet links to Zotero
+  - CSS Paged media outputs

 ---